tian-chan/hugo-academic/content/authors/admin/_index.md

 ---
 ### research interests

 I study how individuals and teams develop new products and services.
-Here are the more detailed topics I work on and how they are linked.
+Here are the topics I am working on and how they are linked.

 ![](uploads/Tian_Heong_Chan_Research_Topic_Network_Updated_Optimized_Shortened.svg)